24 40 In Simplest Form

 Further Exploration: Equivalent Fractions

-It's important to understand that simplifying a fraction doesn't change its value.
+don't forget to understand that simplifying a fraction doesn't change its value.
 24/40 and 3/5 represent the same proportion or part of a whole.
-These are called equivalent fractions.
+Here's the thing — these are called equivalent fractions.
 You can create equivalent fractions by multiplying or dividing both the numerator and denominator by the same non-zero number.

 Frequently Asked Questions (FAQs)